 Project Twenty1 is bringing public movies BACK to our home town of Norristown for the first time since the closing of the Norris Theater in 1982.

-Movies from the Hill is a FREE outdoor screening of independent films and/or animations, conveniently located a few blocks from the Norristown Transportation Center! (the former R6 Regional Rail Line, High Speed line, etc.) This program was created by and for the Norristown Community, and many of the filmmakers screened have roots in the Greater Philadelphia area.
+Movies from the Hill is a FREE outdoor screening of independent films and/or animations, conveniently located a few blocks from the Norristown Transportation Center!
+(SEPTA’s Manayunk/Norristown Line, High Speed Line, etc.) This program was created by and for the Norristown Community, and many of the filmmakers screened have roots in the Greater Philadelphia area.

-In 2012, nearly 300 members of the Norristown Community came out to watch films and support the return of economic prosperity to Norristown through the arts.
+In 2012, nearly 300 members of the Norristown Community came out over 2 nights to watch films and support the return of economic prosperity to Norristown through the arts.

 Sincere thanks to our presenting sponsors for 2012, without whom Movies from the Hill would not exist.